 This post is the fifth article in our introductory guide to mastering.
 If you’ve missed an entry, click on any topic below to catch up:

-Limiting is the last process in your mastering signal flow.
+Limiting is the last step in your mastering signal flow.
 It’s here where you get your mixes up to commercial loudness to compete with the other masters out there.
 Here are a couple of tips to get you started with limiting.

 In part two of our mastering series, we talked about the importance of setting target levels by using VU meters.
 This is an essential step to help guide you towards reaching the loudness you’d like to achieve.

-- Classical 0 VU = -18 dBFS
+- Classical: 0 VU = -18 dBFS

-- Jazz 0 VU = -9 dBFS
+- Jazz: 0 VU = -9 dBFS

-- Pop 0 VU = -8 dBFS
+- Pop: 0 VU = -8 dBFS

-- Aggressive pop / hip hop = -7 dBFS
+- Aggressive pop / hip hop: = -7 dBFS

 When you’re limiting and getting your mix to a target level, note that if your VU meter is hitting around 0 VU, you’re more-or-less hitting the desired loudness.
 If you go beyond 0 VU and into the red, you’re pushing the loudness of your master and making it less dynamic.

 Setting up the limiter

 Every limiter has almost identical controls such as input gain, an output ceiling, attack, release, and gain reduction, and it’s worth going through how we can apply these in a practical fashion.
 For the purposes of this post, I’ll be using one of my favorite mastering-grade limiters, PSP’s Xenon.